 Even if it says “organic”, “non-GMO”, “natural”, or any other green & clean sounding word on the front – the list of ingredients is the most transparent place to check to see what’s in the food you’re eating.
 Not the carefully chosen and persuasive marketing on the front of the package.

 Tomato sauce often has added sugar, so skim over that list before you bring one home so you can choose an option that feels good for you.
-There’s nothing worse than thinking you’re eating something healthy, only to find out it’s loaded with extra sugar, preservatives, fillers, colors, artificial flavors, or fillers.
+There’s nothing worse than thinking you’re eating something without sugar, only to find out it’s loaded with extra sugar, preservatives, fillers, colors, artificial flavors, or fillers.

 I’ll link to the brand that I used in this recipe in case you have any trouble finding one in your store and want to order a few jars online.